 We can also supply letters that can support your application to make aliyah and move to Israel.
 The Jewish Agency (Sochnut) often want to know what questions you were asked and which rabbis sat on the court.
 We have ledgers containing that information in full from around 1957 in full and partially before that date.

 Caveat: Unfortunately, you have to understand that a conversion held under the auspices of our Beit Din will be recognised by progressive synagogues worldwide, but unfortunately, not by the Orthodox world.
-If the convert is male and no brit milah is carried out then the conversion may not be recognised by Masorti Judaism in the UK.
+If the convert is male and no brit milah is carried out then the conversion may not be recognised by Masorti Judaism in the UK or many Progressive communities in Europe.

 Mazel tov.
 We wish you much joy and happiness with your new child.